Bootstrap Your Flow: Discussion

 \section{Discussion}

-In SNFs, MCMC is combined with normalizing flows by introducing sampling layers between the standard flow layers \citep{nielsen2020,wu2020stochasticNF}.
-They are usually trained with samples from the target and perform poorly when trained with samples from the flow, see section \ref{sec:mog}.
-Instead, we use AIS to improve the training procedure.
+In SNFs, MCMC is combined with normalizing flows by introducing sampling layers between the standard flow layers to improve the expressiveness of the flow \citep{nielsen2020,wu2020stochasticNF}.
+They are usually trained with samples from the target and perform poorly when trained exclusively with samples from the flow, see section \ref{sec:mog}.
+Instead, FAB focuses on improving the training procedure.
 However, the two contributions are orthogonal, so SNFs could be trained with FAB as well.
 Similarly, FAB works with other flow architectures \citep{chen2019,grcic2021} and base distributions \citep{papamakarios2017,stimper2021} than those we used.
 In \cite{ding2019VAE-AIS} AIS is applied in the context of variational inference to improve estimation of the marginal likelihood gradient for varitational autoencoders' decoder.
 This approach may be extended by FAB to also improve the encoder training, through minimising the FAB loss with respect to the parameters of the encoder, with the latent posterior as the target distribution.
-This would be advantageous relative to \citep{ding2019VAE-AIS}, as well as MCMC based approaches like \citep{hoffman2017MCMC-VAE} for training the decoder, because if the flow-based encoder can learn a good approximation of the latent posterior, then this alleviates the requirement to run MCMC for long in order to obtain good samples for the decoder.
+This may be advantageous relative to \citep{ding2019VAE-AIS}, as well as MCMC based approaches like \citep{hoffman2017MCMC-VAE} for training the decoder, because if the flow-based encoder can learn a good approximation of the latent posterior, then this alleviates the requirement to run MCMC for long in order to obtain good samples for the decoder.
+In neural transport MCMC \citep{hoffman2019neutra}, a flow is trained via KL divergence minimisation with a target distribution, and then is used to perform MCMC with the target in the latent space of the flow.
+This improves the geometry in which MCMC takes place, allowing for better mixing.
+Neural transport MCMC relies on the flow capturing the geometry of the target distribution and can worsen sampling in the tails of the target distribution if the flow fails to capture the target well.
+Thus by replacing the KL divergence training objective with the FAB training, our approach may be useful for improving the robustness of neural transport MCMC.

 We proposed FAB, a novel method of combing flows with AIS in a training procedure that allows them to improve each other in a bootstrapping manner.
-For future work we hope to scale up FAB and apply it to to more challenging real world problems, for example Boltzmann distributions of complex molecules.
+For future work we hope to (1) identify how important each component of FAB is, such as the number of intermediate AIS distributions used and the form of the loss (2) perform a rigorous benchmarking of FAB's performance and computational complexity relative to alternative approaches such as MCMC, (3) explore the aforementioned connections of FAB to other recent advances in literature, and (4) scale up FAB and apply it to to more challenging real world problems, for example Boltzmann distributions of complex molecules.